Monday, September 25, 2023

 The year 1991 was the peak of Old Punjab terrorism

 From 1990-1991, more than 5,058 civilians and several hundreds of police personnel were killed.
-Many prominent political leaders also became a victim of this violence That’s the reason senior leaders were provided with a large number of gunmen and security personnel
+Many prominent political leaders also became victim of this violence That’s the reason senior leaders were provided with a large number of gunmen and security personnel

-But the Congress-led government made a change in 2010 They removed the SSP and introduced a halqa system Under the Halqa system, the elected MLAs of the ruling government, as well as their MLAs that had lost in their constituencies, were given power to install their preferred SHOs in
+But the Congress-led government made a change in 2010 They removed the SSP and introduced a halqa system Under the Halqa system, the elected MLAs of the ruling government, as well as their MLAs that had lost in their constituencies, were given the power to install their preferred SHOs in

 the police stations in their respective constituencies.
-Now you may wonder- What was the justification
+Now you may wonder- What was the justification provided for introducing this system?

-constituencies better than them and so, they should have the power to appoint the SHO On paper, we would agree that this system is fine and that it has no problems
+Haryana MLAs claimed that this system would ensure cordial relations between Police-MLAs in their constituencies and ultimately people don’t suffer.
+The MLAs claimed that no one knew their constituencies better than them so, they should have the power to appoint the SHO On paper, we would agree that this system is fine and that it has no problems

-But obviously, this system was abused and the MLAs began to control the police completely Due to this, the primary aim of the SHO was to provide support to their party leader The SHOs were completely under pressure from the party leaders
+However, this system was abused and the MLAs began to control the police completely Due to this, the primary aim of the SHO was to provide support to their party leader The SHOs were completely under pressure from the party leaders

 This meant that if a party leader wanted a gun license for their political cadre, they used to get that easily.

-This is because SHOs play a crucial role in the gun license approval procedure They give the final clearance certificate that district magistrates use as the basis for granting arms license
+This is because SHOs play a crucial role in the gun license approval procedure They give the final clearance certificate that district magistrates use as the basis for granting arms license.

-This has become an easy way for the party leaders to bolster their support among their cadre They promoted themselves by getting license clearance certificates for their supporters, Unfortunately, due to this system, the hands of Haryana’s policemen were tied up
+This has become an easy way for the party leaders to bolster their support among their cadre They promoted themselves by getting license clearance certificates for their supporters, Unfortunately, due to this system, the hands of Haryana’s policemen were tied up,

-learnt to accommodate politicians.
+Some officers get quick promotions during the phase of terrorism without undergoing the necessary training, or passing promotion examinations To maintain their positions, these officers have learnt to accommodate politicians.
 When the BJP came to power in 2015, they had promised that they would remove this system but in fact, they didn’t

-The third reason for this gun culture that we all know about- is Haryanvi songs Srishti Jaswal, an independent journalist wrote a fascinating article about this for the Morning Context She says that pop culture has made guns look cool It all started in 2001 when popular Punjabi singer Babbu Mann experimented with the phenomenon of “gun glorification” in his song “Kabza”.
+Srishti Jaswal, an independent journalist wrote a fascinating article about this for the Morning Context She says that pop culture has made guns look cool It all started in 2001 when popular Punjabi singer Babbu Mann experimented with the phenomenon of “gun glorification” in his song “Kabza”.
 In his song, he appealed to the youth to “pick up the revolver” to settle land disputes.

-elections in Jaat college Unfortunately, this situation can become worse if no concrete steps are taken
+elections in Jaat College Unfortunately, this situation can become worse if no concrete steps are taken

-As per 3rd NSO report 2019-20, Haryana’s unemployment rate is at 7.4% and many experts believe that if this unemployment is not addressed, Haryana’s toxic gun culture will only
+As per the 3rd NSO report 2022-23, Haryana’s unemployment rate is at 8.6% and many experts believe that if this unemployment is not addressed, Haryana’s toxic gun culture will only get more problematic There is research evidence behind the impact of Haryanvi’s pop culture

-are Haryanvi songs that talk about drugs, guns and violence.
+in Haryana, youth are Haryanvi songs that talk about drugs, guns and violence.
 However, it’s not that people haven’t noticed that about Haryana songs

 Punjab and Haryana HC in 2019 stated that concrete steps need to be taken in this regard. but unfortunately, not much happened So, what could be the solutions to stop this complex issue?